-Founded in 1907, the University of Redlands offers 49 rigorous academic programs that reflect an interest in providing a wide-ranging and multidisciplinary intellectual experience.
-Students can take advantage of the Stauffer Complex for Science, Mathematics, and Environmental Studies, with its state-of-the-art labs and research equipment, or the Center for the Arts, with 42,000 square feet of space for the art, art history, and theatre programs.
+Founded in 1907, the University of Redlands offers over 50 programs of study that reflect an interest in providing a wide-ranging and multidisciplinary intellectual experience.
+Students can take advantage of the Stauffer Complex for Science, Mathematics, and Environmental Studies, with its state-of-the-art labs and research equipment, or the Center for the Arts, with 42,000 square feet of space for the Art, Art History, and Theatre programs.
 The average class size is 18–22, and professors know each student by name.
 A diverse curriculum, innovative professors, a wealth of study abroad opportunities, and an energetic student life make Redlands a perfect fit for any student.

 Nearby majestic mountains frame classic architecture, and our 160-acre campus features a labyrinth, community gardens, century-old oak trees, and iconic buildings like the Memorial Chapel.
 The city of Redlands is home to more than a dozen parks, cultural institutions like the Redlands Bowl and Lincoln Memorial Shrine, a quaint historical downtown, shopping, and fine dining.
 Students can hop on a bike or jump in a car with friends to explore the beauty of Redlands and all of Southern California—the bustle of Los Angeles, beauty of the desert, excitement of the beach, and serenity of the mountains are all within an hour’s drive.